39555/kobuleti/README.md

 [Antony Ngo]: https://www.youtube.com/watch?v=NwLkOBRf1iM&ab_channel=AnthonyNgo

 ## Goals
 The intent of this project was to initiate my experience in Rust and asynchronous web app development by creating this very personal game about a small Georgian village, where I was lucky to spend a summer.
-My girlfriend, Xenia, who worked on this game as an illustrator, and I wanted to share with the world a piece of this mysterious place named სოფელი ('_sopeli_' "the village" in Georgian) `Kobuleti`.
+My girlfriend, Xenia, who worked on this game as an illustrator, and I wanted to share with the world a piece of this mysterious place named სოფელი ('_sopeli_', meaning "the village" in Georgian) `Kobuleti`.

 ## Key Features
 - Terminal based (with [ratatui])